 Crown (Sahasrara) - 7th chakra

-The crown chakra supports the skin, muscular and central nervous systems.
+The crown chakra supports the skin, pituitary gland, muscular and central nervous systems.
 It is our connection to the divine, the seat of Shiva, the soul, all that is and our gateway to "life-force" which nourishes our mind, body and spirit.
 This chakra is located at the top of the head and resonates with the colours violet, white and clear quartz.
 The Crown is the centre of divinity and unity/oneness.
 Consciousness is associated with this chakra.